bagrat/pylease/doc/pages/intro.rst

 So while you are working on a project, the current version defined is the last version the project was released with.
 As you can see in initialising a `Project from Scratch`_, the initial version is ``0.0``, i.e. no release is done yet.

-You may ask a reasonable question, why does the current version represent the version you want to release next?
+You may ask a reasonable question, why does not the current version represent the version you want to release next?
 The reason for that is that it is possible that while working on the project, you might have a minor bug, small feature that will need a rapid release, so you will need to make a ``patch`` or ``minor`` level release.